Kingsford-Group/ribomap/README.md

 | 5 | percentile ranking of the total ribosome footprint count |
 | 6 | difference between the transcript abundance rank and the total ribosome footprint count rank

+#### _XXX_scarce.list_
-3. _XXX_scarce.list_: A list of transcripts whose total ribosome abundance is less than expected given the transcript abundance.
+A list of transcripts whose total ribosome abundance is less than expected given the transcript abundance.
 The file format is the same as _XXX_abundant.list_.

 Test case